nijel/odorik/README.md

 # odorik
-Python module to work with Odorik API
+Python module to work with Odorik API.

+See http://www.odorik.cz/w/api for API documentation.